Flokyyy/aurora/README.md

 - You don't want to connect your wallet to any site?
 No worries we got you covered.
 - With Aurora you can pay the Creator Royalty inside the project's discord by sending a simple transaction to a given wallet.
 More information is provided in the [Royalty Payment Process](https://github.com/Flokyyy/aurora#-royalty-payment-process).

-📙 | Wide Range
+📙 | Global Support
-- Aurora supports all Solana collections.
+- Aurora can be used with all Solana collections.

 🔑 | Automatic Metadata Update
 - Aurora updates the metadata (URI) so users are forced to pay royalties.